prioritizr/prioritizr/docs/articles/calibrating_trade-offs_tutorial.md

 Conservation*, *55*, 235–254.

 Wierzbicki, A.P.
 (1980).
-The use of reference objectives in multiobjective optimization. *Multiple criteria decision making theory and application.
-Lecture notes in economics and mathematical systems* (eds G. Fandel & T. Gal), pp. 468–486.
+The use of reference objectives in multiobjective optimization. *Multiple Criteria Decision Making Theory and Application.
+Lecture Notes in Economics and Mathematical Systems* (eds G. Fandel & T. Gal), pp. 468–486.
 Springer Berlin Heidelberg, Berlin, Heidelberg.